medvir/VirMask/documentation/docs/Recurrent_contaminants.md

 * **Masked_viral_database.fasta**: the masked viral reference database (FASTA file).
 * **Homologous_regions_masked.fasta**: the extracted masked fragments used for validation.

+The other intermediate files are there for inspection only and can be removed by the users at any time.
+They show the VirMet outputs for each of the samples that have been analysed with the unmasked database.
+These are the outputs from which the recurrent contaminants have been extracted.

 **Enjoy removing Recurrent Contaminants!**